RT-Thread/rt-thread/components/dfs/filesystems/yaffs2/readme.txt

          patching file `yaffs_osglue.c'

        now you can delete yaffs.diff
+       there is another patch file, as the name shows, it is to fix compile warning, so it is not necessary.
+If you want, you can use the following command.
+         patch -p1 < fixwarning.diff

     (2) on linux
        Help yourself.
 Since you have use linux as your os, I believe in you.